WebMD: Better Information. Better Health.

 A dermoid cyst is a saclike growth that is present at birth.
 It contains structures such as hair, fluid, teeth, or skin glands that can be found on or in the skin.

 Dermoid cysts grow slowly and are not tender unless ruptured.
 They usually occur on the face, inside the skull, on the lower back, and in the ovaries.
 Superficial dermoid cysts on the face usually can be removed without complications.
-Removal of other, rarer dermoid cysts requires special techniques and training.
-These rarer dermoid cysts occur in 4 major areas:
+Removal of other, more rare dermoid cysts requires special techniques and training.
+These rarer dermoid cysts occur in four major areas:

-• Ovarian dermoid cysts: These growths can develop in a woman during her reproductive years.
+- Ovarian dermoid cysts: These growths can develop in a woman during their reproductive years.
 They can cause torsion, infection, rupture, and cancer.
 These dermoid cysts can be removed with either conventional surgery or laparoscopy (surgery that uses small incisions and specially designed instruments to enter the abdomen or pelvis).

 Dermoid Cyst Causes